 In the market for a static caravan or mobile home?
-Perhaps you already own one and you’re not sure how to go about insuring it?
-Whether you’re looking for residential mobile home insurance, or you want to insure your holiday home, you’ve come to the right place.
+Perhaps you already own one and aren’t sure how to go about insuring it?
+Whether you’re looking for residential park home insurance, or you want to insure your holiday home, you’ve come to the right place.

 Frequently asked questions

 What kind of units can mobile home insurance cover?

 Mobile home insurance can cover all kinds of holiday homes and permanent residences, including a: